Incarnations of the Doctor

 - Anti-Villain: Even the Doctor agrees this incarnation has crossed the line, even if it had to be done.
 As we learn more about him, however, this is inverted: he is in fact a Pragmatic Hero, and he gets better in the end.

-- Arch-Enemy: The Daleks, though this time it's treated more along the lines of them being the opposing faction of a war than the personal conflict it was previously.
+- Arch-Enemy: Rassilon and the Daleks, though this time it's treated more along the lines of the Daleks being the opposing faction of a war than the personal conflict it was previously.

 - Armour-Piercing Question: Courtesy of the Moment:The Moment: How many children on Gallifrey, right now?